How to Care for Soy Candles

 - Store with the lid on.
 This keeps dust from accumulating, which can affect the scent when burned.

-Find answers to common candle issues so that you can get your candle back on track.
+Find answers to common candle issues and get your candle back on track for beautiful burning.

 This is usually the case when a wick is too short or a cotton wick has bent over and is buried in the wax.